EliotKhachi/publicZk/202209210217/README.md

 3. Unmount the usb - `umount /dev/sdb*`

-4. Format the drive - `mkfs.vfat /dev/sdb -I`
+4. Format the drive - `sudo mkfs.vfat /dev/sdb -I`

 5. Use DD command to write the ISO image to the specified drive:
 `dd if=~/Downloads/NameOfIsoImage.iso of=/dev/sdb`